-Jesse Harrod explores embodiment, gender, and sexual identity.
-Working across a range of media and materials, Harrod builds on herstories of 1970s feminist art to offer queer imaginations of the body, from the abject and the grotesque to the humorous.
+Jesse Harrod explores embodiment, gender, and sexual identity through, sculpture, installation, video, and drawing.
+Harrod builds on herstories of 1970s feminist art to offer queer imaginations of the body, from the abject and the grotesque to the humorous.
 Their practice most centrally contributes to a broader collective effort to redefine the meaning of queer aesthetic form.
 Harrod is perhaps most renowned for embracing the material vernacular of macramé using synthetic fibers like paracord, a utility cord devised by the military in the making of parachutes now used for a range of purposes and available in a variety of colors.
+In 2021, Harrod was commissioned by the John Michael Kohler Arts Center, Sheboygan, WI, to make a large sculpture in response to the Kohler’s vast holdings of Wisconsin self-taught artist, Eugene Von Bruenchenhein, an artist she first discovered while creating an exhibition at Fleisher/Ollman.

 Jesse Harrod’s solo exhibitions include Hatch, Bowtie Projects, Los Angeles, CA; Mother Mascots, Drake Hotel, Toronto, Canada; Flaggin’ 1,2,3, Socrates Sculpture Park, Queens, New York; Rope, Hangaram Art Museum, Seoul, South Korea; Low Ropes Course, NurtureArt, Brooklyn, NY; and Toxic Shock and Hotdog, Vox Populi, Philadelphia, PA among others.
 In 2019, Fleisher/Ollman presented Mending and Repair in Response, a two person exhibition featuring Harrod and Lisi Raskin.
 Harrod has been featured in group exhibitions such as In Practice: Material Deviance, SculptureCenter, NY; the traveling exhibition Queer Threads: Crafting Identity and Community, organized by Leslie-Lohman Museum of Art, New York, NY; Even Thread Has a Speech, the John Michael Kohler Arts Center, Sheboygan, WI; and String Along at Antenna Gallery, New Orleans, LA.
 In 2020, they received a Pew Fellowship in the Arts as well as a Temple University Faculty Award for Creative Achievement.
 Harrod has been awarded residencies at the Fire Island Artist Residency; the Open Studio Residency at Haystack Mountain School of Craft; the Icelandic Textile Center; the Vermont Studio Center; Ox-Bow Artist’s Residency; RAIR, Philadelphia; Banff Centre for Arts and Creativity; and Museum of Art and Design, among others.
 Harrod has an MFA from the Department of Fiber & Material Studies from the School of the Art Institute of Chicago and a BFA from the Nova Scotia College of Art and Design University.
 They are currently the Head of Fibers & Material Studies at Tyler School of Art, Temple University, Philadelphia.